 For inquiries about archival projects, keynote addresses, speaking engagements, seminars, and workshops, please contact us.

-I am the Special Collections Archivist for Discovery and Access and Curator of modern literature and publishers, human rights and social justice, and local LGBTQ history and culture in the Department of Rare Books, Special Collections, and Preservation (RBSCP) at the University of Rochester.
+I am Director the Department of Rare Books, Special Collections, and Preservation (RBSCP) at the University of Rochester, and was previously the Special Collections Archivist for Discovery and Access and Curator of modern literature and publishers, human rights and social justice, and local LGBTQ history and culture.
 My background and interests have always been in special collections, especially working to develop and preserve materials that highlight the cultural, social, and political history of people of African descent.

 Over the past decade, I have worked in the Manuscripts, Archives, and Rare Books Division at the Schomburg Center for Research in Black Culture, New York Public Library, the Department of Semitic and Egyptian Languages and Literature and its Institute of Christian Oriental Research (ICOR) at Catholic University, the African and Middle Eastern Division at the Library of Congress, and the Warren M. Robbins Library at the Smithsonian's National Museum of African Art.